adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-development.md

 ## Interface

 - interface IS very IMPORTANT.
 Keep it clean, un-surprised, focused
   - REST is NOT necessary.
-However, we should apply some of constraints to make our APIs consistent
+However, we should apply some of constraints to make our API style consistent
   - If you do not know what is REST - check [here](../what-we-share/rest-api.md)
 - input validation IS very very IMPORTANT (sanitization).
 Wrong interfaces can crash the app and introduce un-expected bugs
   - set default values if necessary